At Dr Vrtik's practice, our friendly and understanding staff members are dedicated to providing you with the best care.

 Working in various roles and specialties, from lead receptionist in a busy GP practice to executive assistant to a neurosurgeon, to practice manager for a gastroenterologist, Carrie has aquired a lot of knowledge and has gained experience not only in the administrative side of things but this has also given her the opportunity to be an observer for many different surgical procedures.
 This has given her better insight and understanding of the total process a patient goes through from booking their first appointment to post surgery.
+Carrie has many roles in our practice, from the 'tech-trouble-shooter' to being the practice mum who checks on everybody's wellbeing.
 Carrie is very particular about how things are done, she takes pride in being efficient and her calm demeanour is appreciated in our busy practice.

 Carrie loves being able to help people, both patients and the staff is always happy to help or answer any questions

 Jan has had over 20 years' reception and administrative experience in various medical centres, in both general practice as well as specialist practices.
 Prior to this, she has also worked as an assistant nurse in Aged Care for more than 5 years, and the hospitality industry for over 10 years.
 For those of you who have had to contact our office, you would be familiar with Jan's voice and her friendly, helpful personality.